New Zealand Cops Kill ISIS Supporter Who Stabbed Six in Grocery Store

-“This afternoon at approximately 2:40 p.m., a violent extremist undertook a terrorist attack,” Adern confirmed to reporters.
+“This afternoon at approximately 2:40 p.m., a violent extremist undertook a terrorist attack,” Ardern confirmed to reporters.
 “This was a violent attack, it was senseless, and I am so sorry it happened.”

 Police had the man under surveillance when he entered the grocery store and it took them less than a minute to respond, but not before he was able to grab a knife from a display case and stab at least six people, New Zealand Police Commissioner Andrew Coster said Friday.
 A witness inside the store told Reuters that the man was shopping and then grabbed a knife and started “running around like a lunatic” stabbing people.